 Many people focus on themes or manufacturers when collecting commemorative plates from the ubiquitous American artist Norman Rockwell.
 But owners should have thought twice before coddling these items, as an array of original retired/mint condition plates complete with box, Styrofoam and certificates of authenticity sell for less than $50 on Rockwellplates.com.

 Remember when parents would literally rip Cabbage Patch Kids from each other's hands in stores?
 When the soft-sculpture dolls went national in the early '80s, people couldn't "adopt" enough of these for around $30.
 As with many youth-oriented collectibles, condition is everything, so unless your "kid" hasn't been out of its box, expect to perhaps break even.

 Rah, rah ... rah?
-Those felt pennants hung by generations of students carry plenty of tradition -- but their value is, again, subjective.
+Those felt pennants hung by generations of students carry plenty of tradition — but their value is, again, subjective.
 While alumni might feel they've held onto gold, they likely won't be able to pay off that college loan.
-An undated Boston College pennant "complete with tack hole" was only asking $14.99 on eBay.
+An undated Boston College pennant "complete with tack hole" can go for only $15 on eBay.